AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 </p>
 ```

 4- ngFor (struc dir) Renders a template for each item in a collection.
-The directive is placed on an element, which becomes the parent of the cloned templates.
+The directive is placed on an element, which becomes the parent of the cloned templates. _Lesson 42_

 ```hmtl
 <app-server *ngFor="let server of servers"></app-server>